Reactive Cycles

 I shook my head, saying, ‘No … what?’

-We create reactive cycles about all kinds of things.
+So then, we create reactive cycles about all kinds of things.
 A friend accidentally says something that offends us?
-As they walk away we simmer with the offence, even for hours after they have disappeared – our mind inflaming our body, which in turn inflames our mind all the more.
+As they walk away we simmer with the offence.
+Even hours after they have disappeared we still burn, our mind inflaming our body, which inflames our mind, which re-stimulates out body, and so on.

-We accidentally knock our shin on the sharp corner of a bed – instead of simply accepting the sharp pain and relaxing around it, in which case it quickly disappears, we tense up around it and castigate ourself for being so clumsy, then worry we’ve done ourselves damage – which only makes the pain more intense and long-lasting.
+Or, maybe we accidentally knock our shin on the sharp corner of a bed?
+Instead of simply accepting the sharp pain and relaxing around it, in which case it will quickly disappear, we tense up around it, castigating ourself for being so clumsy, and worrying we’ve done ourselves damage – which makes the pain more intense and long-lasting.

-We’re constantly taking life personally, turning it into stories that inflame us in one way or another, long after the natural causes have gone.
+In this way, we’re constantly taking the natural friction of life personally, turning it into stories that inflame us one way or another, long after natural causes have gone.

 Let go of what?

-Well, as we meditate, we should be practising how to let go of everything – whatever our attention sticks to.
+We’re practicing how to let go of everythingwhatever our attention sticks to.

-Well, it’s a bit like a game of throw the ball – whether an argument, a depressive state or a war between nations, a reactive cycle is like a game of throwing the ball – something throws a ball to something else, which feels compelled to throw the ball back, and so on.
+Well, the only reason a reactive cycle spins is because we can’t let go of the story we’re making out of it.
+In this, it’s a bit like a game of throw the ball.
+Whether it’s an argument, a depressive state or a war between nations, a reactive cycle is like a game of throwing the ball – something throws a ball to something else, which feels compelled to throw the ball back, and so on.

 And that’s why the breath is so important in meditation.
 As we practice constantly removing our attention from whatever it attaches to, we keep returning it to the breath, and over time our mind learns how to let go.

-And the more we practice, the more instinctive letting go becomes.
+And the more we practice letting go, the more instinctive it becomes.
 And the more instinctive it becomes, the less prone we are to becoming stuck in reactive cycles.
 And life becomes less fraught.

 Not sure what else I can add to this.
 Hope it makes sense.